The Customer Rocks the Crown

 Most of the complaints you get will be in text form.
 People rarely dare to call and express their anger.
 So, emails or messages need to be written so that you restore the customer’s confidence in your company and regain their goodwill.

-Below, we provide some resolving customer complaints examples.
+Below, we provide some examples of how to resolve customer complaints as positively as possible.

 Acknowledge customer concern in the first sentence